What Is The Cost of Bankruptcy?

 How much you own

 You will lose all your money and possessions, except for the assets that are exempt in your province.
 For the assets you can keep, see bankruptcy exemptions.

 How much you earn and your family size

-You will lose part of any earnings which are considered “surplus income” – that is, anything over a limit set by law.
-The limit depends on your earnings level and your family size, according to a complex formula.
+You will lose part of any earnings which are considered “surplus income”– that is, anything over a limit set by legislature.
+The limit depends on your family size.
 When you see your trustee, bring your latest pay stubs, to allow the trustee to estimate how much you must pay based on surplus income.

 Costs of the bankruptcy process

 Bankruptcy involves administrative costs, including court fees, mailing costs, and government-set fees for filing.
-You will probably be required by your trustee to pay these costs.
+You will be required to pay the trustee for the administration of your estate.

 You will also lose any “windfalls” you receive or become entitled to while bankrupt.
 “Windfalls” are amounts you get by luck, such as inheritance or lottery winnings.

 More than you can pay?
 You will need a bankruptcy trustee to determine exactly how much it will cost you to go bankrupt in Canada and what alternatives to bankruptcy would make sense in your case.
 Contact a Canada bankruptcy trustee today.